 9. Involve your community.

 If your school partners with community organizations, you already have a network of resources to explore!
 If not, you can try reaching out to businesses and individuals in your school’s neighborhood.
 People from the community are often willing to volunteer to guest read, buddy read, or mentor a growing reader.
 They might be willing to sponsor a little free library or donate gently used books to your classroom library.
-There are lots of good opportunities here!

 10. Don’t make reading a chore.